 Singularity functions are a mathematical tool used to describe systems where discontinuity occurs.
-These functions are written using a special notation using singularity brackets: \langle \rangle.
-The general functions is written as \langle x-a \rangle^n where a is the point of discontinuity and n is the function degree.
+These functions are written using a special notation using singularity brackets: .
+The general functions is written as where is the point of discontinuity and is the function degree.
 A detailed explanation of the properties of these functions can be found on Wikipedia.

 The singularity functions method is sometimes refereed to as “Macaulay’s method” and the brackets as “Macaulay brackets”.